tfrenkiel040/website/_posts/2025-04-17-cat-food-calculator.md

 ---
 layout: post
-title: "How I built a cat food calculator (and why)"
+title: "Side project: cat food calculator"
 date: 2025-04-17
 categories: [Projects]
 ---

-A few weeks ago, I launched a web app that calculates how much food your adult cat needs per day.
+I made a web app that calculates how much food your adult cat needs per day.
 It's based on scientifically accepted nutrition formulas, and helps owners get accurate feeding recommendations — especially when they combine wet and dry food.

 I'm not a vet or a nutritionist.
 I'm just a cat person who knows that it's important for cats to not become overweight.
 My own cat Otis has a tendency to eat too much too.
 But it's not easy for people to understand how much food to give their cat.